Louise Overacker: Career

 In 1951, Overacker was awarded the John Simon Guggenheim Fellowship.

 In 1952, Overacker published The Australian party system.
 The book aimed to increase American interest in the party politics of Australia, specifically the relationship between the Australian Labor Party, the parties of the center-right, and the Communist Party of Australia.
 As a scholar of the American presidential primary system, Overacker was particularly interested in the pre-selection process in Australian presidential politics, which she viewed as the closest foreign analogue to American presidential primary elections.
 The Australian party system was one of the first investigations of Australian politics available to American political scientists, even though Australia had several distinctive features such as the combination of a Westminster system with an American-style single constitutional document, together with compulsory voting.

 Overacker retired from Wellesley in 1957, 32 years after her first appointment there.
 After her retirement, she held several temporary academic positions.
-She was the John Hay Whitney Visiting Professor at Bethany College in West Virginia during the 1957–1958 school year, a visiting scholar for Phi Beta Kappa from 1958 to 1960, and a substitute professor during 1960–1961 at the University of California, Los Angeles when a professor there was named chancellor of The University of California at Santa Cruz and had to leave to lay out the new Santa Cruz campus.
+She was the John Hay Whitney Visiting Professor at Bethany College in West Virginia during the 1957–1958 school year, a visiting scholar for Phi Beta Kappa from 1958 to 1960, and a substitute professor during 1960–1961 at the University of California, Los Angeles when a professor there was named chancellor of The University of California, Santa Cruz and had to leave to lay out the new Santa Cruz campus.
 In 1963, Overacker taught at the Inter-American University in Puerto Rico.

 Before Overacker's death in 1982, the American Political Science Association had been preparing a special symposium in her honor.
 Overacker's influence on the early development on the discipline of political science has been noted political scientists, journalists, and university presidents like Victoria Schuck, Elizabeth Drew, and Nannerl O. Keohane.
 In citing her work, Robert Caro referred to Overacker as her "era's leading academic expert on campaign finance".